Pulau Tekong: Geography

 Wild boars, tigers, dugong, and deer were once plentiful on Pulau Tekong, and this attracted hunters from Singapore.
 However, Pulo Tekong Besar had undergone so much development after World War II, that the wildlife has mostly disappeared.
 Among the larger wild mammals, only the wild boar and the dugong are present within Singapore's national borders; the dugong can be found in the coastal waters around Pulau Ubin and Tekong, while the wild boar is located on Tekong.

-On 29 May 1990, national servicemen spotted a family of three Indian elephants which had swum 1.5 km (0.9 mi) across the Straits of Johor.
+On 29 May 1990, national servicemen spotted a family of three Asian elephants which had swum 1.5k m (0.9 mi) across the Straits of Johor.
 The Singapore Zoo worked with the Malaysian Wildlife Department's Elephant Capture and Translocation Unit to help in its plan to recapture the runaway elephants.
 On 10 June, all three elephants were captured and relocated back to the jungles of Johor.

 Currently, it also provides habitat to some wild animals that are rarely seen in the main island of Singapore, such as the leopard cat, Sunda slow loris and Sunda pangolin.
 The extended Pulau Tekong will massively replace all training grounds, like Mandai, Marsiling, Seletar, Nee Soon, Lower Seletar, Upper Thomson and Simpang.
 The island also houses Singapore's second hot spring, Pulau Tekong Hot Spring in the former grounds of Kampung Unum.

 The National Biodiversity Centre (NBC) and National Parks Board (NParks) has conducted coastal protection and restoration works at the north-eastern coastline of Pulau Tekong to prevent further coastal erosion.
 The NBC stated that the erosion had resulted from extensive movements of ships and strong waves in the area.
 A study NParks commissioned in 2006 found that 1.65 km of the north-eastern shore is most severely affected.

 The coastal erosion poses a threat to the 92 ha of mangroves in Pulau Tekong which is one of the largest mangrove areas in Singapore with a mature and undisturbed habitat.
 Local ecologists point out that the island is extremely rich in biodiversity and resident to some rare or endangered species, including the Fern Dipteris conjugata.

+Future Proposals

+During the National Day Rally 2026 speech, Prime Minister Lawrence Wong made announcements regarding Pulau Tekong.
+One was ongoing feasibility studies for underground tunnels linking Pulau Tekong to the mainland.
+In the speech, he also confirmed future plans for continued land reclamation around the southern part of the island.
+The reclamation is intended for additional training space for the SAF and for future use, the latter due to approximately 500ha of land leftover on the island after accounting for military needs.